miladyboy/wingman/tasks/Tasks.md

 - [ ] Create an audit / architect-mode rule that I can insert manually.
 - [ ] Replace the confirmation alert for deleting a message with a nicer component.
 - [ ] Improve "Pricing" aka payment page.
+- [ ] Make it so that E2E tests use a much smaller model to save on costs.

 # MVP
 - [ ] Add a favicon.